 - Montée de Tonnerre: Montée de Tonnerre is essentially the best Premier Cru in Chablis, and one of only a few that can actually make wine that rivals the Grands Crus.
 In order to compete, a wine must be higher than the level of almost all other Premiers Crus.
-An alphabetical listing of the best cuvées shows Domaine Billaud Simon first, with the spicy element that characterizes many Montées, as well as plenty of rich fruit.
+Domaine Billaud Simon's cuvée offers rich fruit flavors with a tinge of spice.
 The Jean-Marc Brocard is superconcentrated and acidic, but balances its harshness with spicy, almost earthy fruit flavors.
 The Jean-Paul et Benoit Droin is similarly fresh, perhaps a little less definitive, but still a great Premier Cru wine.
 Domaine William Fèvre's cuvée has plenty of exotic fruit and spice but doesn't hide its stony minerality.
-Domaine Louis Michel is also honest about its origins, but with silky flavors of herbs it adds a bit of complexity to to the typical Chablis flavors.
+The Domaine Louis Michel is also honest about its origins, but with silky flavors of herbs it adds a bit of complexity to the typical Chablis flavors.
 Francois Raveneau makes the most rich and honeyed example here, but its precision is part of its mastery.
 Verget has similar sweet yellow fruit, plus the minerality to back it up.
 Generally, all these cuvées can be aged 8+ years for even more mellow flavors.

 - Montmains: A Premier Cru at least as common as Montée de Tonnerre, but very rarely as high-quality.
 Many cuvées are reliable, but only a few excel.
 Look for Caves Jean et Vincent Dauvissat's Montmains, a phenomenal wine, but it is often too citrussy to drink young.
 Jean-Paul et Benoit Droin's example is top-quality, rivaling their Montée if a little less rich and deep.
-Drouhin, Faiveley and Verget, all more widespread operators, make wine of great intensity but little character, since they apparently have not mastered the nuances of the appellation.
+Drouhin, Faiveley and Verget, all more widespread operators, make wine of great intensity but little flavor, requiring aging and a tough palate.
 Domaine William Fèvre makes a wine of similar yellow fruit and minty spice, with more herbs than minerals, and this will be the most approachable wine of this group.
-Also look for Domaine Laurent Tribut's classic citrus-and-mineral cuvée, since it's rich enough to be drunk early.
+Domaine Laurent Tribut's classic citrus-and-mineral cuvée also has great richness, making it a "moderate" style.

 - Pied d'Aloue

 - Sechet: A Premier Cru dominated by the Dauvissat dynasty.
 Remarkable is the Caves Jean et Sebastien Dauvissat version, with its ripe, citrussy fruits and strong mineral element.
-This is much different--and much less complex--than Vincent Dauvissat's rich, concentrated but seamless cuvée of yellow fruits and spice.
+This is much different from Vincent Dauvissat's rich, concentrated but seamless cuvée of yellow fruits and spice.